Chelny/medical-booking-app/README.md

 ### Run the project

-Open the terminal and execute the following scripts:
+On the terminal, execute the following scripts:

 ```bash
 # Change directory to the root of the project